learn-co-curriculum/dsc-git-merge-lab/README.md

 Add and commit (with a comment) your new file.

+`git add --all`
+`git commit -m "your commit message here; adding squares.py"`

-## Create a New Branch
+## Create and Checkout a New Branch

-Create a new branch called cubes.
+Create a new branch called cubes and switch to it.

+`git checkout -b cubes`

+or

+`git branch cubes`
+`git checkout cubes`

 ## Modify the Branch